Overview

 FastRP Framework

-The authors of FastRP propose that most network embedding methods essentially consist of two components: (1) construct a node similarity matrix or implicitly sample node pairs from it, and then (2) apply dimension reduction techniques to this matrix.
+The authors of FastRP observe that most network embedding methods follow a common two-step pattern: (1) construct a node similarity matrix or implicitly sample node pairs from it, and (2) apply dimension reduction techniques to obtain embeddings.

 Regarding the dimension reduction, many popular algorithms, like Node2Vec, rely on time-consuming methods such as Skip-gram.
-The authors argue that the success of these methods should be attributed to the proper construction of this similarity matrix, rather than the dimension reduction method employed.
+The authors argue that the effectiveness of these methods should be attributed to the quality of the similarity matrix, rather than the dimension reduction method employed.

-Therefore, FastRP utilizes very sparse random projection, which is a scalable optimization-free method for dimension reduction.
+Based on this insight, FastRP utilizes very sparse random projection, a scalable, optimization-free method for dimension reduction.

 Very Sparse Random Projection

-Random projection is a dimension reduction method that roughly preserves the relative pairwise distances between data points when embedding them from the high-dimensional space into a lower-dimensional space.
-The theoretical guarantees of random projection are mainly derived from the Johnson-Lindenstrauss Lemma.
+Random projection is a dimension reduction method that approximately preserves pairwise distances between data points when embedding them from a high-dimensional space to a lower-dimensional space.
+Its theoretical foundation is primarily based on the Johnson-Lindenstrauss Lemma.

-The idea behind random projection is very simple: to reduce a matrix Mn×m (for graph data, we have n = m) to a matrix Nn×d where d ≪ n, we can simply multiply M with an random projection matrix Rm×d: N = M ⋅ R**.
+The idea behind random projection is very simple: to reduce a matrix Mn×m (with n = m for graph data) to a lower-dimensional matrix Nn×d where d ≪ n, we multiply M by a random projection matrix Rm×d: N = M ⋅ R**.

-The matrix R is generated by sampling its entries independently from a random distribution.
-Specifically, FastRP considers the very sparse random projection method for dimension reduction, where entries of R are sampled from the following distribution:
+The matrix R is generated by independently sampling its entries from a random distribution.
+Specifically, FastRP uses very sparse random projection for dimension reduction, where each entry of R is sampled from the following distribution:

 and s=sqrt(m).

-Very sparse random projection has superior computation efficiency as it only requires matrix multiplication, and (1-1/s) of the entries of R are zero.
+Very sparse random projection offers high computational efficiency, as it requires only matrix multiplication and (1-1/s) of the entries of R are zero.

-Additionally, Ultipa supports to initialize the matrix R with a combination with some selected numeric node properties (features).
-In this case, each row in matrix R is formed by concatenation of two parts:
+Additionally, Ultipa supports initializing the matrix R with a combination of some selected numeric node properties (features).
+In this case, each row of matrix R is formed by concatenating two parts:

 - Elements d1 ~ dx are generated by the Very Sparse Random Projection algorithm.